-For the years ended September 30, 2014, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 8.60%.
+For the years ended September 30, 2015 and 2014, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 1.84% and 8.60%, respectively.
 The money weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.